 In order to be eligible for STFC’s graduate scheme, you need to have;

-- achieved or expected to achieve 2:1 or above
+• Achieved or expected to achieve 2:1 or above

-- the right to live and work in the UK.
+• The right to live and work in the UK.

 How to Apply

 Please click on the job title for more information and to apply.
 Please read the ‘How to Apply’ guidance on the vacancy.
 Please submit a CV and cover letter online outlining your suitability for the role.
-You can apply for a maximum of three roles.
+You can apply for a maximum of two roles.

 We recruit on a rolling basis therefore we recommend you apply as soon as possible to avoid disappointment.
 Applications will be reviewed and considered on an ongoing basis until our assessment centres are filled.